 You are here

-Giovanni Merlino received an Electronics Engineering degree from the Faculty of Engineering at the University of Messina (UniMe) and an international PhD degree in Computer and Telecommunications Engineering from the Department of Engineering (DIEEI) at the University of Catania (UniCt).
+Giovanni Merlino earned an Electronics Engineering degree from the Faculty of Engineering at the University of Messina (UniMe) and an international PhD degree in Computer and Telecommunications Engineering from the Department of Engineering (DIEEI) at the University of Catania (UniCt).

 Until 2012 he worked as a manager for the EGI (Grid) site belonging to the Faculty of Engineering at UniMe.

-He is now a research fellow at UniMe under the EU H2020 BEACON project, including leadership of testbed management activities, as well as UniMe node manager for XI-FI (FIWARE Lab).
+He is now research fellow at UniMe under the EU H2020 BEACON project, including leadership of testbed management activities, as well as UniMe node manager for XI-FI (FIWARE Lab).
 He is currenly member of the technical staff for the ICT infrastructure unit, and a long-standing member of the Mobile and Distributed Systems Lab (MDSLab) at UniMe.

 His research activity is currently focused on mobile and distributed systems with particular emphasis on Cloud paradigms, Edge computing, Internet of Things, Network Virtualization, Smart sensors, and crowdsensing, co-leading the design of Stack4Things IoTronic, an OpenStack-based I/Ocloud framework for Sensing-and-Actuation-as-a-Service, co-authoring over 60 papers in international journals and conferences, participating in technical program committees of international conferences, as well as actively involved in a crowdfunded research initiative (#SmartME) to deploy and operate an experimental Smart City testbed in Messina.